OpenCTI-Platform/connectors/internal-enrichment/urlscan-enrichment/README.md

 - If you enrich IPv4 and IPv6 observables, only a link to URLScan search in external reference (OpenCTI) will be generated, but you can play with the search period with the environment variable search_filtered_by_date to refine the search.

 - While the analysis is still in progress, the Result API endpoint will respond with an HTTP status code of 404.
-The connector's polling logic is to wait 10 seconds and retry 6 times, for a maximum wait time of 1 minute, until the analysis is complete or the maximum wait time is reached.
+The connector's polling logic is to wait 10 seconds and retry 12 times, for a maximum wait time of 2 minutes, until the analysis is complete or the maximum wait time is reached.